How Alcohol Impacts the Brain

-What Alcohol Means for Your Health
+What Alcohol Can Do to Your Health

 Alcohol in Your Body

 Alcohol affects your body quickly.
 It is absorbed through the lining of your stomach into your bloodstream.
 Once there, it spreads into tissues throughout your body.
 Alcohol reaches your brain in only five minutes, and starts to affect you within 10 minutes.

 After 20 minutes, your liver starts processing alcohol.
 On average, the liver can metabolize 1 ounce of alcohol every hour.
 A blood alcohol level of 0.08, the legal limit for drinking, takes around five and a half hours to leave your system.
 Alcohol will stay in urine for up to 80 hours and in hair follicles for up to three months.